 Explore Aviles Street, America’s oldest street and now one of the area’s most diverse arts districts filled with galleries and restaurants.
 It was paved with bricks so that the shoes of ladies from New York would not be soiled walking through muddy streets.

 EVENING | Dinner and Live Music

 Take a culinary journey along the Mediterranean at Costa Brava.
 A sumptuous meze-style menu features fresh and flavorful coastal cuisine, perfect to share with family and friends.

 Henry Flagler purchased the hotel in 1888, including all fixtures, furnishings, silver, hardware, linen, bedding, parlor, hall, dining room, kitchen furnishings, and other chattels.

 Enjoy live music each weekend under the Colonial Oak at The Colonial Quarter.
 The stage area is nestled in a collection of replica buildings of St. Augustine’s 17th Century Spanish and 18th Century British rule, and a restored 1740 colonial home, the De Mes-Sanchez House.

 Visitors to St. Augustine, such as Flagler’s distinguished guests, sometimes golfed on the lawn of the Castillo.
 After your visit to the Lightner Museum, tour the grounds of the 17th century Spanish fort, imagining its elegant use in the Gilded Age as a tourism destination for America’s Elite.

 Interactive Map – Guide to the Gilded Age

-The map below will help you plan your route through historic St. Augustine, from the Lightner Museum to local haunts, as you enjoy the sights, sounds, and flavors.
+The map below will help you plan your route through historic St. Augustine, from the Lightner Museum to local haunts, as you enjoy sights, sounds, and flavors around every corner.